 The Company reflects the inclusion of all years of epidemiological disease projection through 2059 when estimating the liability for unasserted Bendix-related asbestos claims.
 Such liability for unasserted Bendix-related asbestos claims is based on historic and anticipated claims filing experience and dismissal rates, disease classifications, and average resolution values in the tort system over a defined look-back period.
 The Company historically valued Bendix asserted and unasserted claims using a five-year look-back period.
-The Company reviews the valuation assumptions and average resolution values used to estimate the cost of Bendix asserted and unasserted claims during the fourth quarter each year.
+The Company reviews the valuation assumptions and average resolution values used to estimate the cost of Bendix asserted and unasserted claims using a five-year look-back period.
+The Company reviews the valuation assumptions and average resolution values used to estimate the cost of Bendix asserted and unasserted claims using a five-year look-back period.
+The Company reviews the valuation assumptions and average resolution values used to estimate the cost of Bendix asserted and unasserted claims using a five-year look-back period.
+The Company reviews the valuation assumptions and average resolution values used to estimate the cost of Bendix asserted and unasserted claims using a five-year look-back period.
+The Company reviews the valuation assumptions and average resolution values used to estimate the cost of Bendix asserted and unasserted claims using a five-year look-back period.